Volusia County Public Library: History

 In 2014 record rainfall occurred in Daytona Beach, causing the temporary closure of Volusia's John H. Dickerson Heritage library.
 Adversity struck again in the form of Hurricane Irma crippling Volusia's largest branch, City Island in September 2017.
 After Irma's devastating blow, Volusia County expanded library hours in Daytona Beach at the John H. Dickerson Heritage Library.
 Undaunted, City Island reopened its doors in May 2018 following repairs costing almost 1.5 million dollars.
 City Island library relaxed fines for children at the same time expanding the children's play area, including a fenced-in playground, additional playground equipment, two pavilions, a sidewalk, security lighting and security cameras.

+Tragedy would once again strike Keech Street (John H. Dickerson Heritage Library) with Hurricane Ian in September 2022.
+The library would suffer massive flooding and be closed for repairs.
+As of February 2023, library service is conducted in a module unit in the parking lot of the still closed library.